dominictarr/feedopensource/README.md

 [![progress bar](http://feedopensource.com/badge/1PTAwipYpP63uNrcxfm5FewxRdZyar6ceu/1.2)](bitcoin:1PTAwipYpP63uNrcxfm5FewxRdZyar6ceu)

-As the funds approach the target (1.2 btc, about $1000 USD) you'll see the progress bar fill up. then I'll begin on the next iteration.
+As the funds approach the target (1.2 btc, about $1000 USD) you'll see the progress bar fill up.
+Then I'll begin on the next iteration.

 Please post a comment [here](https://github.com/dominictarr/feedopensource/issues/4) with your transaction id.